abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 ---
 -`.tech` files  contains the metal layer, connectivity between layers, DRC rules, and other definitions needed by Magic layout tool to view a single cell. `sky130A.tech` file is provided by foundary here its provided by pdk of sky130.
 - `.lef` files is combination of tech lef (contains metal layer geometries) and cell lef (contains geometries for all cells in the standard cell library).
 This lef file does not contain the logic part of cells, only the footprint that is needed by the PnR tool.
+- `nshort.lib` and `nphort.lib` are the spice model files for nmos and pmos which are already provided here.
 - Merged LEF file `merged.lef` are Library Exchange Format files are provided by foundary which contain design rules and abstract information about the standard cells.
 - `.def` file is derived from LEF file and is used to transfer the design data from one EDA tool to another EDA tool and contains connectivity of cells of the design and is just a footprint (does not contain the logic part of cells) that the PnR needs.
 Each EDA tool to run will need to read first the LEF file
 - `vim picorv32a.floorplan.def` files are Design Exchange Format files are generated after floorplanning and contains the placement information of macros , standard cells, I/O pins and other physical entities.
-- `.mag` file is generated file from magic.
+- `sky130_inv.mag` file is generated file from magic and its already provided here.
 - `src` file contain RTL(verilog flow) and sdc information.
 - `.tcl` file which is pdk specific configuration file.
 - `config.tcl` file passes any configurations that has been already done like location of verilog files, location of sdc files, clock period, etc.
 - PDK specific configuration `sky130A_sky130_fd_sc_hd_config.tcl`
 - `smc_025um_model.mod` is the model file which contain the technological parameters of the 0.25um NMOS and PMOS Devices.
+- `sky130_inv.spice` file extraced from magic from `.mag` files

 ## References
 ---